-- 8 clinical study sites, including some of the leading autism centers in the country
+- Conducted at 8 clinical study sites, including some of the leading autism centers in the country

 - Enrolled 1,100 children aged 18-48 months old

 This study was funded by a grant from the National Institutes of Mental Health and investments by the Nancy Lurie Marks Family Foundation and the Robert E. and Donna Landreth Family Fund.
 We are grateful to all of the children and families who participated in the CAMP I clinical study who helped us better understand ASD and develop the NeuroPointDX autism spectrum disorder (NPDX ASD) blood test.